 To get to Aunty Sandy’s Banana Bread stand you will need to go on a quick detour from Hana Highway.
 Turn left onto Keanae Road and the snack stand will be to your right soon after.

 This banana bread stand is visited by tourists all day long so there will most likely be a line – but it moves pretty quickly.
-We ordered a couple of banana bread loaves to share with everyone in our group and I also got their smoothie that was very refreshing.
+We ordered a couple of banana bread loaves to share in our group and everyone loved it!
 The banana bread is so soft that it simply melts in your mouth followed by a slightly crisp crust.

-The banana bread loaves cost $7 each and the smoothie was $6.50.
-If you’re extra hungry, you can also order sandwiches, soups, and hot dogs from this local food stand.
+The banana bread loaves cost $7 each.
+If you’re extra hungry, you can also order smoothies, sandwiches, soups, and hot dogs from this local food stand.

 4. Kopiliula Falls